This must be the place

 Take a moment or two, however, and the neighbourhood’s true nature begins to reveal itself.

 Stay a while longer, and that warm, village-like atmosphere becomes a happy thrum as evening falls and the neighbourhood’s many little bars and restaurants come alive.

-Then again, perhaps you’ll be browsing the windows of design boutiques like Vitra, where you’ll find classics from the likes of Jean Prouvé, Isamu Noguchi, and Charles and Ray Eames.
+Then again, perhaps you’ll be browsing the windows of design boutiques like BE design, where you’ll find classics from the likes of Jean Prouvé, Isamu Noguchi, and Charles and Ray Eames.

 With your thirst for design quenched but your appetite a little sharp, you could hardly be blamed for deciding to sample what is perhaps the finest Italian food this side of the border at Osteria della Bottega, just up the road.